-Net cash used in financing activities in 2018 was \$17.8 million, as compared to net cash provided by financing activities of \$7.5 million in 2017 and net cash provided by financing activities of \$6.2 million in 2016.
+Net cash used in financing activities in 2019 was \$6.7 million, as compared to net cash used in financing activities of \$17.8 million in 2018 and net cash provided by financing activities of \$7.5 million in 2017.

 In August 2008, we announced that our board of directors approved a share repurchase program for up to one million shares of common stock which was further extended collectively by an additional five million shares in 2010, 2013 and 2014.
 In May 2018, our board of directors authorized the repurchase of an additional 700,000 shares of common stock.
+In 2019, we repurchased 355,180 shares of common stock at an average purchase price of \$25.66 per share for an aggregate purchase price of \$9.1 million.
 In 2018, we repurchased 655,876 shares of common stock at an average purchase price of \$30.51 per share for an aggregate purchase price of \$20.0 million.
 In 2017, we did not repurchase shares of our common stock.
-In 2016, we repurchased 180,013 shares of common stock at an average purchase price of \$18,98 per share for an aggregate purchase price of \$3.4 million.
-As of December 31, 2018, 355,180 shares of common stock remained authorized for repurchase purchase program.
+As of December 31, 2019, there were no shares of common stock available for repurchase under our share repurchase program.
+In February 2020, our board of directors authorized the expansion of the Company's share repurchase program with an additional 700,000 shares of common stock available for repurchase.